 5. More Efficient Alternatives for Learning Languages

-Fortunately, there are effective alternatives for those who want to learn a language without relying on traditional schools.
+Fortunately, there are effective alternatives for those who wish to learn a language without relying on traditional schools.
 Here are some of them:

 1. Online Courses

-- Many online courses use innovative methodologies and offer time flexibility.
+• Many online courses use innovative methodologies and allow for flexible scheduling.

 2. Independent Study